dku-plant-futures/dku-plant-futures.github.io/content/post/community-garden-design/index.md

     class="medium"
 >}}

-# A Deep Dive into Community-Garden Design: An Interview with Wang Jingkang

 *Recently, environmental advocate **Wang Jingkang** toured the DKU Community Garden.
 We at [CGSC]({{< ref "/post/meet-community-garden-steering-committee/" >}}) seized the chance to sit down for a short interview about his philosophy and hands-on experience in